 In Airheads, 36-year-old Steve Buscemi plays a twenty-something heavy metal guitarist, and ends up looking more authentic than twenty-somethings Brendan Fraser and Adam Sandler.
 Let's just say metal fans aren't really known for taking care of themselves.

-While Christopher Mintz, as well as his character in Superbad looks appropriately like a high school student, this trope happens as a in-movie example as the liquor shop clerk implicitly assumes that her 25-year old customer is simply older than he looks.
+While Christopher Mintz, as well as his character in Superbad looks appropriately like a high school student, this trope happens as an in-movie example as the liquor shop clerk implicitly assumes that her 25-year-old customer is simply older than he looks.

 Wolverine.
 All because of his Super Healing Factor.
 He was born in 1823, but as of today, he still physically appears to be a buff as hell mid-to-late 30s.
 His powers constantly rejuvenate his cellular integrity rendering him seemingly ageless.
 He's not by any means immortal, he just ages at an incredibly slow rate.
 By the time he reaches Logan, he's well over two hundred years old, but even combined with his adamantium poisoning slowing his healing factor, simply looks like a buff-as-hell fifty-year-old.

 Since X-Men: First Class is in the same continuity as the original films, Mystique would also qualify an another extreme example, being played by Rebecca Romijn despite being only a few years younger than Magento and Xavier.
 Justified by her ability to shapeshift (why age if you never have to?) and a comment made in First Class about her mutation slowing her aging.